 Adding a child or dependent to your Spouse visa

 If the child was born outside of the UK and is under 18, they must be supported by their parent(s) and not living independently.
-Under these circumstances, the child can be added to your Spouse visa application.
+Under these exceptional circumstances however, the child can be added to your Spouse visa application.

 If the child is over 18, they may still be able to apply as a dependent but they must still adhere to the above requirements.
-Additionally, they must:
+Additionally leave to remain in, they must:

 - Already have received permission to enter or stay in the UK under a family visa when they were younger – for example, if you already applied for a Spouse visa previously and this is an application for an extension